NVSL/cfiddle-cluster/README.md

 We will build this system in layers.

 First, we will acquire a head node and set of worker nodes and install docker on them.

 Second, we will create a docker swarm from those nodes to facilitate their management.

 Third, we will instantiate a set of docker "services" using docker "stacks".
 This will start several containers on the head node to run Slurm and a container on each worker node.

+Fourth, we will test the cluster by running some cfiddle experiments from the user node.

 ## What this Repo Does not Build